Consensys/polis/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Architecture

+#### Components
+IPFS Storage: Our app uses IPFS for storing a simple JSON database.
+This database is saved in IPFS, which ensures data integrity and redundancy across the network.

+##### Database Manipulation:
+To enhance data manipulation capabilities, we convert the JSON database into a JavaScript Map object.
+This conversion allows us to perform various database operations efficiently, such as adding new applications or updating existing ones.

+##### IPNS for Data Updates:
+As the database evolves due to changes, a new version of the file is created.
+To keep track of changes and ensure accessibility to the latest version, we employ IPNS (InterPlanetary Name System).
+The latest file is published into an IPNS name, allowing us to resolve it and retrieve the most recent version of the database.

+#### Workflow

+**Database Initialization** :  If you're deploying your own version of the app, follow these steps for database initialization:
+-  Run `npm run init-db` in the command line interface (CLI).

+- The CLI will prompt you for your Infura API key and secret, as we utilize Infura IPFS for the app.

+-  After successful initialization, the CLI will provide you with two values: DB_HASH and DB_KEY.

+- Set these values as environment variables for your application.
+These variables will be essential for accessing and interacting with the database.

+**Data Conversion**: After retrieval, the JSON database is converted into a JavaScript Map object.
+This conversion simplifies and accelerates subsequent database operations.

+**Data Manipulation**: Users can interact with the app by adding new applications or updating existing ones.
+These changes are made to the JavaScript Map representation of the database.

+**Database Update**: When changes occur, a new version of the JSON database file is generated.
+This ensures a historical record of changes made to the database.

+**IPNS Publication**: To provide easy access to the latest version of the database, the most recent JSON file is published into an IPNS name.
+This IPNS name acts as a pointer to the latest version of the database.

+**User Access**: Users of the app can resolve the IPNS name to retrieve the most up-to-date version of the database.
+This allows them to access and manipulate the latest application data.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: